carol-hsu/carol-hsu.github.io/content/post/travel/first_belgium.md

 ## History

-I am really bad at history and geometry.
+I am really bad at history and geography.
 Everytime I go traveling I get the chance to review them a bit.

 Belgium has three official languages: French, Dutch, and German.
 These reflect its complex historical and cultural ties with neighboring countries.